pnkjsmwl/shared-config/README.md

 # shared-config
-All shared config for diff services would be kept here
+All shared config for different services would be kept here